faizandarwesh/faizandarwesh.github.io/index.md

 * **To-do-List App using NodeJs** [(Project Link)](https://github.com/faizandarwesh/To-do-List-App-using-Node-js): In this project I worked on basic CRUD operations using MongoDB to create a simple to-do-list app that holds the task that user want to do in future and keep track of them.

+* **Vending Machine Project** [(Project Link)](https://github.com/faizandarwesh/Vending-Machine-C-): This is a C# form based application that is useful for purchasing items like chips, drinks and some other items.

+* **Food Ordering Android App** [(Project Link)](https://github.com/faizandarwesh/To-do-List-App-using-Node-js): This application is based on Ordering food items from selected categories and add all the order to the ordered list and send all the order details to the user via email.

+* **Friendly Chat Android App** [(Project Link)](https://github.com/faizandarwesh/To-do-List-App-using-Node-js): This project is based on the implementation of a group chat application using Firebase Database.
+By using this app user can create an account and then able to change and exchange media files with group members.

+* **Pizza Zone App** [(Project Link)](https://github.com/faizandarwesh/Pizza-Project): This is a C# form based application that is used for the purposes of ordering pizza.
+It includes some other items like drinks and salads and also maintain billing information of the order.

 <!--<img style="width: 340px; height: 255px;" src="./images/oxi_pres.jpg">-->